KDE/ghostwriter/README.md

 - Windows:  C:\\Users\\\<your_user_name\>\\AppData\\Roaming\\ghostwriter\\themes
 - Linux:  /home/\<your_user_name\>/.config/ghostwriter/themes
-- Mac OS X:  ~/Library/Application Support/ghostwriter/themes
+- MacOS:  ~/Library/Application Support/ghostwriter/themes

-**Note:**  The Mac OS X settings location needs to be confirmed.
+**Note:**  The MacOS settings location needs to be confirmed.
 A full sample application path would also be helpful (instead of listing `~/`).
-If you are a hobbyist OS X developer and if you can confirm where *ghostwriter* stores it's settings, please put in a pull request with your revisions to this README file.
+If you are a hobbyist MacOS developer and if you can confirm where *ghostwriter* stores it's settings, please put in a pull request with your revisions to this README file.

 Themes
 ======